Slide

 BEFA’s Chair is Mark Farmer, a noted sector leader in skills, productivity and modern methods, appointed to lead major reviews commissioned by government.

-BEFA exists to facilitate excellence across the construction and wider built environment by convening expert voices and turning insight into action.”
+BEFA exists to facilitate excellence across the wider built environment by convening expert voices and turning insight into action.”

 PlayPlay